Creating And Editing Dashboards

 To delete a dashboard:

-From the Analytics page, locate and click on the dashboard you plan to delete.
+1. From the Analytics page, locate the dashboard you plan to delete.

-Select the three-dot icon in the top right of the dashboard:
+2. Select the three-dot icon in the Actions column:

-CloudZero deletes the dashboard and returns you to the Dashboards Home on the Analytics page.
+CloudZero deletes the dashboard and reloads the page.

 Organizers and Editors can take the following actions to organize dashboards into folders: